devperez/ToDoList/README.md

 ## Test coverage

-Once the project is up and running, you have access to the test coverage at this address : http://127.0.0.1:5500/coverage/
+Once the project is up and running, you have access to the test coverage at this address : (you have to run the live server first) http://127.0.0.1:5500/coverage/